-Kinross is principally engaged in the mining and processing of gold and, as a by-product, silver ore and the exploration for, and the acquisition of, gold bearing properties in the Americas, West Africa and worldwide.
+Kinross is principally engaged in the mining and processing of gold and, as a by-product, silver ore and the exploration for, and the acquisition of, gold bearing properties in Canada, the United States, Brazil, Chile, Mauritania and Finland.
 The principal products of Kinross are gold and silver produced in the form of doré that is shipped to refineries for final processing.